rand0x0m/hc-notifications/README.md

 # hc-notifications
 ### (Min.
 Firefox API 53.x)

-Firefox WebExtension that sends notifications to your host OS (if supported) when you receive new messages on a hack.chat room.
+WebExtension for Firefox and Chromium (it should also work fine with Chrome and Opera) that sends notifications to your host OS (if supported) when you receive new messages on a hack.chat room.

 ## Installation

 The extension is on alpha version.

-Type about:debugging in your Firefox's address bar.
+For Firefox type about:debugging in your Firefox's address bar.
 Click "Load Temporary Add-on" and then select manifest.json.

+For Chromium/Chrome (and Opera) find the notification menu (and enter Developer Mode in Opera).
+Navigate to the extension's directory, select the chromium folder and click "Load unpacked extension".

 ## License